alberttheprince/rpemotes-reborn/README.md

 - Thank you to [Crowded1337](https://www.gta5-mods.com/users/crowded1337) for the custom Gucci bag.
 I have removed the Gucci logo to comply with Rockstar Games & TakeTwo Interactive

 - Thanks to [EnchantedBrownie](https://www.gta5-mods.com/users/EnchantedBrownie) for the custom animations

+- Thanks to [Copofiscool](https://forum.cfx.re/u/copofiscool/) for adding a toggle to the Favorite Keybinds

+- Thank you to [Mads](https://github.com/MadsLeander) for contributing to the menu and adding Exit Emotes

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.